bwasti/mlvt/README.md

 ## Machine Learning Visualization Tools

-Some tools for visualizing machine learning in the terminal.
+A single Python file with some tools for visualizing machine learning in the terminal.

 ![](https://s3.gifyu.com/images/full6615581dfdbfedcb.gif)